Diabetes and oral health

 • Oral infections including fungal infections such as thrush

-• Dry mouth and taste impairment
+• Dry mouth and taste impairment.
+Some diabetes medications can cause dry mouth too.

-Your oral health professional needs to know...
+Tell your oral health professional

 • if you have diabetes